rgunnar/openssl-lab/chapter03/README.md

 The previous command created a serial file, so that is already done, otherwise we would need to create the serial file as well.

-The command for signing the certificate in batch more is:
+The command for signing the certificate in batch mode is (check openssl_tls.conf for directory structure for CA certificate and key etc):

 `openssl ca -batch -config openssl_tls.conf -in tls_certificate.csr -out tls_certificate.pem -extfile openssl_tls.conf -extensions v3_req_server`

+## The TLS certicate

 We now have a TLS certificate, which can look like: